stas00/porting/datasets/pegasus/README.md

 For each dataset you will find a folder with `process.txt` that includes instructions on how to build it.

-The top-level `process-all.py` that builds most of them at once will only work once each was built via its folder.
-This is because many of them require some manual tinkering.
+The top-level `process-all.py` that builds most of them at once will only work once each was built via its folder's `process.txt`.
+This is because many of the datasets require a one-time manual download/tinkering.

+# Problems

 If you encounter any problems with building eval data, please create an issue here.
 If you have any issue with outcomes this is an issue for [`transformers`](https://github.com/huggingface/transformers/issues).